martinbaste/filterno-server/README.md

 # Filter Mirror

+This is a project done during the April 2018 Copenhacks hackathon in Copenhagen.

 The set up process is not entirely streamlined, yet.

 For now, you'll need Python (at least 3.6) and pip.